 10 Tips for How to Store a Mattress

 Believe it or not, there is a “right way” for how to store a mattress.
 Careless storage could lead to an unpleasant demise of your springy, comfortable friend whether by mold, pests or losing shape.
 Check out these 10 tips for how to store a mattress like a pro.

 This may seem like a no-brainer, but take everything apart before you move and store your bed.
 Leaving it set up in a storage space might be tempting, but it will make every part of the bed susceptible to damage.
 Take it apart and keep all the bolts in a safe place for reassembly later on.

 #2 Clean it Up

 You probably wash your sheets regularly, but when is the last time you gave your mattress a thorough cleaning?
 You can keep pests and unpleasant odors away by cleaning the mattress before putting it storage or bundling it up when moving.
 Upholstery cleaner and a good vacuuming should get the job done adequately.

 Even if all you can do is wrap your mattress in a tarp, some protection is better than none.
 Don’t leave your pillowy-soft cushion at the mercy of dirt and bugs.
 There are a variety of protectors available including vinyl covers, mattress bags, and good old-fashioned plastic.
 The same goes for other furniture you store or move.

 #4 Lay it Flat

-You may have heard that standing a mattress on its side is the best way to store it.
+You may have heard that standing a mattress on its side is the best way to store a mattress.
 While that may be fine for a short ride in the moving truck, it won’t work for storage.
 Let’s think about this logically.
 Mattresses were made to lay flat.
 That’s when they function their very best.
+Any other way is not how to store a mattress.
 Keep your mattress flat at all times–whether sleeping or storing.
 It will keep the padding in place and prevent any drooping.

 #5 Don’t Stack Items on Top